hlchung/appdensitycalculation/README.md

       regionAreaAndPopulation <- merge(population, regionArea, by = "Region")
       library(dplyr)

 After merging the two files, they were grouped according to **Region and CityProvince**, where the number of city per region was counted.
-The same method was used when the **NumberOfCity and Region** were merged and the **NumberOfCityPerRegion** was counted.
+The same method was used when the **Region** was grouped and the **NumberOfCityPerRegion** was counted.

       by_region <- group_by(regionAreaAndPopulation, Region, CityProvince)
       NumberOfCity <- summarise(by_region, Cityn = n())